Chaitannyaa/Simple_Docker-Compose-Project/README.md

 ## Wait for the containers to start up and for the MySQL database to be initialized.
 This may take a few seconds.

-# Once the app is running, open a web browser and go to http://localhost:5000 to access the voting form.
+Once the app is running, open a web browser and go to http ://localhost:5000 to access the voting form.

 # License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the https://github.com/Chaitannyaa/Simple_Docker-Compose/blob/e8bb205af87dd68abcc50c49742be82770130d07/LICENSE.md file for details.